Howard Johnson (baseball): 1987: Breakout season

-Ray Knight was allowed to become a free agent after the 1986 World Series.
+Knight became a free agent after the 1986 World Series and left the Mets.
 Johnson, given sole ownership of the third base position, began a three-month power surge in mid-May.
-In 10 games, he hit five home runs, including a pair of three-run shots, with 13 RBI.
-In an 11-game span a month later, he hit another six home runs with 10 RBI.
+In 10 games, he hit five home runs, including a pair of three-run shots, with 13 RBIs.
+In an 11-game span a month later, he hit another six home runs with 10 RBIs.
 In seven games around the all-star break, he hit another six home runs and seven RBIs, raising his slugging percentage over .520.
 With his 22nd home run of the season in mid-July, the previously light-hitting Johnson took over the team home run lead from Darryl Strawberry while hitting from the seventh spot in the batting order.
 He ended July with six RBIs in seven games along with a four-hit game, and then started August with a grand slam.
 In a 13-game span in late July and early August, he had at least one RBI in all but one game and amassed 17 RBIs overall.
-Three games in mid-August brought another three home runs and seven RBIs, but the power tear was about over for his breakout season.
+Three games in mid-August brought another three home runs and seven RBIs.
+Johnson was accused of using a corked bat in July by Astros manager Hal Lanier and in August by Cardinals manager Whitey Herzog.
+Six of his bats were confiscated by umpires and X-rayed; all were found to be legal.